clambin/traefik-simple-auth/README.md

 This forwards the request to traefik-simple-auth.

-Note: unlike with traefik-forward-auth, the ingress for the authentication callback flow does not need the forwardAuth middleware
+Note: unlike with github/thomseddon/traefik-forward-auth, the ingress for the authentication callback flow does not need the forwardAuth middleware
 (i.e. it does not include a `traefik.ingress.kubernetes.io/router.middlewares: <traefik-simple-auth>` annotation).

 #### Authenticating access to an ingress